UPDATED: This article was originally published in March 2018.

 And all the rest

-Needless to say, once you’re down south you won’t be able to stop at a mall to buy anything that you’ve forgotten.
+Needless to say, once you’re down south you won’t be able to stop at the shops to buy anything that you’ve forgotten.
 So here are some other bits and pieces worth bringing along:

-- If you’re into photography, then bring your camera, spare batteries and SD cards.
+- If you’re into photography, bring your camera, spare batteries and SD cards

 - Cash/credit.
-If you’re lucky enough to make a landing at Port Lockroy, the post office and gift shop is just about the only spot to shop in Antarctica, so don’t forget some money or credit cards to send a postcard or buy a stuffed penguin.
-All proceeds go towards the upkeep of the station.
+If you’re lucky enough to make a landing at Port Lockroy, the post office and gift shop is just about the only spot to shop in Antarctica, so don’t forget some money or a credit card to send a postcard or buy a stuffed penguin.
+All proceeds go towards the upkeep of the station

 - Ear plugs.
 Light sleepers should bring ear plugs to counteract snoring cabin mates and noises ships make when breaking through high sea or ice.